 • Reinsert the battery.

 • Release the [DEL] key.

-The unit should now display the boot code screen.
+The calculator should now display the boot code screen.